zacharia-dipudi/Zacharia-dipudi.github.io/README.md

 ##  Reflection

 I had to transform my résumé into Markdown so that I could publish it on GitHub.
 I had just a little bit of experience working with Markdown.
-I researched how to use and format text with Markdown so that I could format my résumé in a clear and professional manner.
+I researched how to use and format text with Markdown so that I could format my resume in a clear and professional manner.
 I then used my research on Markdown to format my résumé to fit within GitHub.
 I also tried numerous different types of formatting to find the one that made my résumé easy to read.

- As a result of this project, I was able to create a well-organized résumé using Markdown, which provided me with technical knowledge in creating developer-friendly résumés, along with knowledge of how to present information clearly and effectively.
+ As a result of this project, I was able to create a well-organized résumé using Markdown, which provided me with technical knowledge in creating developer-friendly resumes, along with knowledge of how to present information clearly and effectively.

 ---